kubeflow/kubeflow/ROADMAP.md

 Notable feature candidates in the [Project Board](https://github.com/orgs/kubeflow/projects/50/views/1) are:
 * Support for Kubernetes 1.25
 * Improved user isolation especially for the Kubeflow pipelines user interface, database, and artifacts
-* Update Kubeflow Noteboks naming from Notebooks to Workbenches
+* Update Kubeflow Notebooks naming from Notebooks to Workbenches
 * Delivery of KFP V2 beta with its new front-end, backend and SDK
 * Simplified creation of Katib and Training Operator experiments using SDKs
 * Simplified hyperparameter trial and log access.
 Katib plans to add filtering and sorting of hyperparameter trial lists, and to speed user debugging by exposing logs from previous and running trials.